 National Veterans Day Poster and Essay Contest (Paralyzed Veterans of America)

-This Veterans Day, children across the country can express their thanks to our nation’s millions of veterans by entering the Paralyzed Veterans of America (Paralyzed Veterans) ninth annual National Veterans Day Poster and Essay Contest.
+Children across the country can express their thanks to our nation’s millions of veterans by entering the Paralyzed Veterans of America (Paralyzed Veterans) annual National Veterans Day Poster and Essay Contest.

 The competition is open to students in grades 1–8.
 The poster contest is open to students in grades 1–4, and the essay contest is open to students in grades 5–8.
 Entries must be received by late September.